hardhackerlabs/medup/README.md

 # Medup
-Medup is a markdown parsing toolkit!
+Medup is a markdown parsing and editing toolkit!
 Currently, still under development.

 ## Features
 * [x] Support all standard syntax of markdown